mmaxence/mmaxence.github.io/content/Library/_index.en.md

 type: library
 slug: "read"
 ---
-In a way or another these books shaped my vision on Design & leadership.. or just fed my creativity :)
+In a way or another these books shaped my vision on Design, Product and Leadership.. or simply fed my creativity :)